bill-auger/av-caster/CONTRIBUTING.md

 ### AvCaster Contribution Guidelines

-AvCaster source code and assets are distributed as [free software](https://www.gnu.org/philosophy/free-sw.html) and [free culture](http://freedomdefined.org/Definition).
+AvCaster source code, binary assets, and documentation are distributed as [free software](https://www.gnu.org/philosophy/free-sw.html) and [free culture](http://freedomdefined.org/Definition).
+To this end, it is necessary for all contributors to be in agreement about this.
 This agreement is not a copyright assignment.
-It's function is merely to ensure that AvCaster remains free.
+It's function is merely to ensure that AvCaster remains free (as in freedom).

 In short, this means that as a contributor, you allow others to copy, distribute, and modify their copies or your work; provided that they extend this priviledge to others and credit you as the original author.
-This implies that all source materials are made available in their preferred form for modification; so for multimedia, this is all individual source files and/or editor project files in addition to the "mixed-down" binary artifacts.
+This implies that all source materials are made available in their respective preferred forms for modification; so for multimedia, this is all individual source files and/or editor project files in addition to the "mixed-down" binary artifacts.
 Refer to the Terms below for details.

 ### Contributor License Agreement Terms
 As a contributor, you agree that all contributions to the source tree, wiki, and issue tracker that are unlicensed and not in the public domain will automatically fall under the same appropriate licence as AvCaster: [GPLv3](COPYING.md) for source code, [GNU-FDLv1.3](Documentation/README.md) for documentation, and [GPLv3](Assets/README.md) for multimedia and other binaries (such as audio, video, and images).

-For multimedia and other binaries, the "sources" or "preferred form" as relating to the GPL is explicitly defined to be any and all binary data, meta-data, editor project files, scripts, and source code of custom executables that are necessary to accomplish all of the following using only widely-available free software:
+For multimedia and other binaries, the "sources" or "preferred forms" for modification in the context of the GPL as it applies to the AvCaster project are explicitly defined here to be any and all binary data, meta-data, editor project files, scripts, and source code of custom executables that are necessary to accomplish all of the following using only widely-available free software:
 * regenerate the associated target artifacts completely and accurately
 * modify these "preferred form" decomposed sources directly and individually
 * compose the original and modified sources
 * generate equivalent modified versions of the associated target artifacts

 For example:
-* "target artifact" such as a composed (mixed-down) .png, .svg, .wav, etc (these are typically all that is covered by a Crerative Commons licencse)
+* "target artifact" such as final composed (mixed-down) .png, .wav, .webm, etc (these are typically all that is covered by Crerative Commons licencses)
-* "binary data" such as the individual elements that compose the "target artifact" (images, sound tracks, etc.)
+* "binary data" such as the individual elements that compose the "target artifact" (uncompressed images, sound tracks, etc.)
-* "editor project files" such as .xcf, .psd, .aup, .ardour, etc.
+* "meta-data" and "editor project files" such as .xcf, .psd, .aup, .ardour, etc.
-* "meta-data", "scripts", and "source code of custom executables" such as 3D models, openGL shaders, etc.
+* "declarative recipes", "scripts", and "source code of custom executables" such as 3D models, SVG images, MIDI data, openGL shaders, etc.
-* "widely-available free software" such as GIMP, Inkscape, Audacity, Ardour, etc.
+* "widely-available free software" such as GIMP, Inkscape, Audacity, Ardour, Blender, etc.

 If you are not the sole author of your contribution (i.e. it is a combined or derivative work incorporating or based on someone else's work), then all source works must be freely copyable (either public domain or distributable under the terms of some [GPL-compatible license](https://www.gnu.org/licenses/license-list.html#GPLCompatibleLicenses) such as Creative Commonns) and you must clearly give attribution to the copyright holders with hyperlinks to the original sources and licenses.